-A CRM software package should simplify and organize the process of viewing and tracking the status of applications.
+A CRM software package should simplify and organize the process of viewing and tracking the status of leads, referrals, and applications.
 It should streamline workflows and ensure your team never misses a milestone.

 Workflow and Critical Task Management

-Features like a dropdown loan and lead pipelines are helpful, as is an intelligent sales workflow that presents high-impact tasks and reminders throughout the lifecycle of the loan.
+Features like mortgage-specific lead and loan pipelines are helpful, as is an intelligent sales workflow that presents high-impact tasks and reminders throughout the lifecycle of the loan.

 If these critical tasks are delivered to an easy-to-read dashboard, even better.
 There’s huge value in at-a-glance capability to view daily tasks, milestones and referral sources.

-A CRM for mortgage brokers should facilitate the easy exchange of documents with standardized electronic forms and automated requests for supporting documentation like tax forms and pay stubs.
+A CRM for mortgage brokers should facilitate the easy tracking of need-list items with standardized electronic forms and automated requests for supporting documentation like tax forms and pay stubs.